094459/newsletter-oss-projects/README.md

 [multi-tenant-chatbot-using-rag-with-amazon-bedrock](https://aws-oss.beachgeek.co.uk/3c5) provides a solution for building a multi-tenant chatbot with Retrieval Augmented Generation (RAG).
 RAG is a common pattern where a general-purpose language model is queried with a user question along with additional contextual information extracted from private documents.
 To help you understand and deploy the code, check out the supporting blog post from Farooq Ashraf, Jared Dean, and Ravi Yadav, [Build a multi-tenant chatbot with RAG using Amazon Bedrock and Amazon EKS](https://aws-oss.beachgeek.co.uk/3c6) (#177)

+**public-file-browser-for-amazon-s3**

+[public-file-browser-for-amazon-s3](https://aws-oss.beachgeek.co.uk/3qk) allows customers to create a simple PUBLIC file repository using Amazon S3 and Amazon CloudFront.
+This sample code deploys a website and a public files S3 bucket which can be loaded with any files they wish to publish publicly online.(#192)

 **quarkus-bedrock-demo**

 [quarkus-bedrock-demo](https://aws-oss.beachgeek.co.uk/3cv) This is a sample project from my colleague Denis Traub, based on [work from Vini](https://aws-oss.beachgeek.co.uk/3b2)  , that demonstrates how to access Amazon Bedrock from a Quarkus application deployed on AWS Lambda. (#177)